gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 1. Values have ownership, while the defs that define the values do not.
 This implies that defs and values *should not* be interchangeable.
 2. The plan to use projections for multiple return values was never implemented since at the time there was no compelling need.
-This lack of implementation is an issue for representing ownership in SIL since a destructure take operation is needed to efficiently forward subparts of aggregates.
+This capability is needed to efficiently implement any SIL ownership model since some form of multiple return values is needed to be able to represent a destructure take of an aggregate given that we never allow an SSA value to be partially alive.

 We propose below a series of transformation to SIL that resolves these issues. **NOTE** A condition of this proposed transformation is that today's